Promoting Employee Health

 In addition, to promote health management at all DENSO Group companies, we formulated the “DENSO Group Health and Productivity Management Basic Principle” (February 2019).
 DENSO Group companies will share this basic principle, and implement activities suited to the current conditions in each country and region.
 Accordingly, we will strive to improve each associate's health awareness (Health Literacy) and create more comfortable working environments.

-Denso Group Health and Productivity Management Basic Principle
+DENSO Group Health and Productivity Management Basic Principle

-1. Improving the health of each associates
+1. Improving the health of each associate

 We strive to provide information and opportunities for increasing our associates' health awareness(health literacy) so that all associates can take control of their own health and develop healthy behavior (appropriate diet and fitness habits, non-smoking, etc.).